-The Expressed Writing Workshop is designed for those of us who love to write, express ourselves in new ways, and are ready to get our stories down on paper.
-In this workshop, we will partake in four transformative activities that will get our creative juices flowing.
+This workshop is designed for those of us who love to write, express ourselves in new ways, and are ready to get our stories down on paper.
 Whether you’re looking to write an article, pen a memoir, or simply try something new, this workshop will help you open the door and surprise yourself by the magic that you’re holding within.

-- Participate in two writing activities designed to open our imagination
+- Participate in writing activities designed to open our imagination

 - Learn basic tools to get our creative juices flowing